Brazil’s polarizing Bolsonaro-Lula contest goes to voters

 Da Silva homed in on Bolsonaro’s widely criticized handling of the COVID-19 pandemic and said the president failed to care for society’s neediest members.
 And he painted Bolsonaro as an opponent of the Amazon rainforest, given that he defanged environmental authorities and presided over a surge in deforestation.

-In campaign videos, da Silva also took aim at Bolsonaro for being behind a policy directing billions to lawmakers for pet projects in exchange for political support.
-It is referred to as the “secret budget,” due to a lack of transparency around the money’s final uses, and da Silva said it depleted funds for key social spending.
+In campaign videos, da Silva also accused Bolsonaro of being behind a policy directing billions to lawmakers for pet projects in exchange for political support.
+Da Silva said the “secret budget” spending depleted funds for key social needs.

 But for many, the record of da Silva’s Workers’ Party is equally off-putting.
 A sprawling investigation revealed the party’s involvement in vast corruption scandals that ensnared top politicians and executives.